 We experimented with different algorithms to solve the problem.
 To evaluate the results, we used the Matthews Correlation Coefficient score.
 We achieved the best score using the Extreme Gradient Boosting classifier.

-The results we achieved in this appliance manufacturing case study prove that data science methods and machine learning, in particular, are truly prospering to solve the equipment failure problem on the factory floor.
+The results we achieved in this appliance manufacturing case study prove that data science methods and machine learning, in particular, have indeed been used successfully for the problem of reducing equipment failure problems in manufacturing.

 Specifically, some of the value that our client gained from the project included: